deeplearninc/relaax/README.md

     You can connect to client's visual output via your VNC client with:
     ```
     For example:
+    ---
     Server: 192.168.2.103:15900
     Passwd: relaax
     Color depth: True color (24 bit)
     ```

-Please find sample of configuration to run ALE there:
+Please find sample of configuration to perform experiments with ALE there:

 `relaax/config/da3c_ale_boxing.yaml`

 This sample is setup for `Atari Boxing` game, which has a discrete set of actions.